quadsurf/es2015-with-babeljs/03_ES6_Symbols_Iterators_and_Generators.md

 }
 ```

 This will simply return `0`s forever.
-The done flag is never set to true, so it will never stop returning 0s.
+Every time `next` is called, there's an object returned with a `value` of 0, and `done` set to false, which signifies that next can be called again.

 #### Exercise

-Build an iterator that will return the numbers 1 through 10 in sequence, and then stop.
+Build an iterator that will return the numbers 1 through 10 in sequence, and then stops.

 ## Generators